markxnelson/weblogic-kubernetes-operator/content/security/rbac.md

 > `weblogic-operator-ns-weblogic-operator-clusterrolebinding-general`

-#### Role Bindings
+#### Role bindings

-Assuming that the WebLogic Operator was installed into the Kubernetes namespace `weblogic-operator-ns`, and a target namespace for the operator is `domain1-ns`, the following `RoleBinding` entries are mapped to a `Role` or `ClusterRole` granting permission to the operator.
+Assuming that the WebLogic operator was installed into the Kubernetes namespace `weblogic-operator-ns`, and a target namespace for the operator is `domain1-ns`, the following `RoleBinding` entries are mapped to a `Role` or `ClusterRole` granting permission to the operator.